-Field Size Type Description Compliance_level 8 r Standard to which the PHY implementation complies: 0 = not specified 1 = IEEE P1394a All other values reserved for future standardization Vendor_ID 24 r The company ID or Organizationally Unique Identifier (OUI) of the manufacturer of the PHY.
+Field Size Туре Description Compliance_level 8 r Standard to which the PHY implementation complies: 0 = not specified 1 = IEEE P1394a All other values reserved for future standardization Vendor_ID 24 r The company ID or Organizationally Unique Identifier (OUI) of the manufacturer of the PHY.
 This number is obtained from the IEEE Registration Authority Committee (RAC).
-The most significant byte of Vendor ID appears at PHY register location

-The meaning of this number is determined by the company or organization that has been granted Vendor_ID.
-The most significant byte of Product_ID appears at PHY

-1010_2 and the least significant at 1100_2 .
+The most significant byte of Vendor_ID appears at PHY register location 1010_2 and the least significant at 1100_2 .
+Product_ID 24 r The meaning of this number is determined by the company or organization that has been granted Vendor_ID.
+The most significant byte of Product_ID appears at PHY register location 1101_2 and the least significant at 1111_2 .